 Writing a literature review?
 Visit this guide from the University of North Carolina for general tips and guidelines.

 Test your knowledge of summarizing, paraphrasing, and quoting correctly with this self-paced Accidental Plagiarism tutorial from the University of Arizona.

 Read an in-depth explanation of Plagiarism: What It is and How to Recognize and Avoid It from Indiana University Bloomington.

 Run your paper through Turnitin in your class’s Kodiak classroom to check for originality.
-See page 2 of this guide for how to check your originality report from the dropbox.

 Ask a librarian for quick assistance with research and citations.